 The Audacious Project started in 2018 and is now in its third round.
 HOT is one of eight organizations selected by the Audacious Project in 2020.
 More about the Audacious Project

-What is HOT’s Audacious vision?
+What is HOT’s vision?

-Our Audacious vision is to engage one million volunteers to map an area home to one billion people living in poverty and at high risk of disaster in 94 countries.
+Our vision is to engage one million volunteers to map an area home to one billion people living in poverty and at high risk of disaster in 94 countries.
 We will reach this scale by pursuing four activities:

-First, we will grow our global volunteer contributor community by adding regional “hubs” to the existing network of OpenStreetMap communities in each region.
+First, we will grow our global contributor community by adding regional “hubs” to the existing network of OpenStreetMap communities in each region.
 Hubs will act as connectors to facilitate exchange of ideas and expertise across countries and provide financial and technical support to OSM communities in 94 countries (20-25 per region).